prometheus/prometheus/docs/feature_flags.md

 _Note about the format of `le` and `quantile` label values:_

-In certain situations, the protobuf parsing changes the number formatting of the `le` labels of all conventional histograms and the `quantile` labels of summaries.
+In certain situations, the protobuf parsing changes the number formatting of the `le` labels of conventional histograms and the `quantile` labels of summaries.
 Typically, this happens if the scraped target is instrumented with [client_golang](https://github.com/prometheus/client_golang) provided that [promhttp.HandlerOpts.EnableOpenMetrics](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus/promhttp#HandlerOpts)